George Meredith: Second marriage

-In 1863 Meredith met Marie Vulliamy, a young woman of Anglo-French stock whose father, Justin, was the successful, recently retired proprietor of a wool business in Normandy.
+In 1863, Meredith met Marie Vulliamy, a young woman of Anglo-French stock whose father, Justin, was the successful, recently retired proprietor of a wool business in Normandy.
 Attraction was immediate, and by 1864 Meredith was writing to his friend Frederick Maxse that "She has done me the honour to love me for some time".
 But from Mr Vulliamy's perspective, the 36-year-old Meredith, a widower with an 11-year-old son, was not the ideal suitor for his 24-year-old daughter, and Meredith had to provide character references, among whom were Edward Peacock, Sir Alexander Duff-Gordon and John Chapman.

 Mr Vulliamy was especially keen to understand the details of Meredith's previous marriage, to establish both his character and standing.
 In the end, his investigations "revealed nothing really discreditable, and though the financial outlook was not bright, it was not, with the £200 per annum that he would settle upon Marie, altogether dark.
 And outweighing all objections was the simple fact that his daughter was in love with Meredith.
 The only possible answer was yes, and he gave it."
-The couple duly married in September 1864 and settled in Surrey, first in Norbiton and then, at the end of 1867, at Flint Cottage near Box Hill.
+The couple duly married in September 1864 and settled in Surrey, first in Norbiton, where he lived at Kingston Lodge and then, at the end of 1867, at Flint Cottage near Box Hill.
+A plaque on the wall of modern housing in Norbiton, on the site where Kingston Lodge stood, states that Meredith lived there from 1865 to 1868.